kseniabez/auora-fluid-simulation/README.md

-# Euler Fluid Simulation - used for Visualization of Aurora Borealis
+# Visualization of Aurora using Fluid Dynamics
 Made for a course at KTH DH2323 VT25 Computer Graphics and Interaction The project development blog can be found [here](https://kseniabez.github.io/projects/aurora-simulation/index.html).